openedx-unsupported/edx-developer-docs/docs/index.rst

    new_to_edx/data_model
    new_to_edx/messaging_model
    What you as a developer can do with the Open edX platform <new_to_edx/what_you_can_do>
+   Recommended setup for development, testing, and deployment <all_development/roadmap/index>

 Information for all Open edX developers